RealMuffinTime/muffintime-resource-pack/README.md

 # The MuffinTime Resourcepack

 This texture pack has some neat features and fun customizations.
-For Minecraft version `1.21–1.21.1`.
 It is recommended to use [muffintime-data-pack](https://github.com/RealMuffinTime/muffintime-data-pack) to be able to dynamically change totem textures.
+For Minecraft version `1.21-1.21.1`.

 ## Features